-- A. Subdivision Description The background information section of this narrative provides the required statements regarding the use and ownership of lots within this proposed subdivision. - B. Timely Provision of Public Services and Facilities - 1.
-Water -Water service is available from existing water lines in the adjoining streets stubbed to the subject property.
-These lines will be extended to service the proposed lots in this subdivision.
-There is an 8" water line installed in South McCord Road and South Leland Road owned by Clackamas River Water District.
-This line will provide service to Lot 16 until such time as city water is extended in Leland Road. - 2.
-Sewer There are Oregon City 8" PVC sanitary sewer pipes in Anita Place, Pelican Lake Place, Joseph Way, and Villard Place.
-The pipes in Anita Place and Pelican Lake Place end with manholes at the property line with the proposed development.
-The lines in Anita Place and Joseph Way will be extended to serve the lots in the proposed development. - Storm Sewer There is an existing storm detention facility located in Pavilion Park subdivision to the northwest of the subject property.
-The proposed Utility Plan shows the proposed storm sewer system and depicts the expansion of the existing Pavilion Park detention pond to accommodate storm water from the subject property. - 4.
+- A. Subdivision Description The background information section of this narrative provides the required statements regarding the use and ownership of lots within this proposed subdivision. - B. Timely Provision of Public Services and Facilities - Water -Water service is available from existing 12 inch main in Pease Road and 8-inch lines in Hampton Drive and Windmill Drive.
+Storm water facilities are also planned, as shown on the preliminary utility plan. - 2.
+Sewer Sanitary sewer is available from an existing 12" line that is installed in Pease Road along the frontage of Tax Lot 2300.
+Eight inch sewer lines are also available in Hampton Drive and Windmill Drive. - 3.
+Storm Sewer There is an existing storm detention facility located in Hampton Estates along the northwest property line of Tax Lot 2300.
+A storm detention and treatment facility is proposed to be constructed on the subject property adjacent to this existing facility to provide additional capacity to serve the new development. - 4.
 Parks and Recreation There are no park facilities in the immediate vicinity of the subject property.
-The closest park is Wesley Lynn Park, which is located approximately 800 feet northeast of this site via Villard Place and Reddaway Avenue.
-Park System Development Charges will be paid at the time of building permit application. - Traffic and Transportation A Transportation Analysis Letter for the site has been prepared for this project by Lancaster Engineering, Inc. No capacity or safety issues have been identified that would impact the proposed development.
+The closest park is Wesley Lynn Park, which is located approximately 1,650 feet south of this site via Reddaway Avenue.
+Park System Development Charges will be paid at the time of building permit application. - 5.
+Traffic and Transportation A Transportation Analysis Letter for the site has been prepared for this project by Lancaster Engineering, Inc. No capacity or safety issues have been identified that would impact the proposed development.
 Please refer to the attached TAL. - 6.
 Schools The subject property is located within the service area of Oregon City Public Schools.
 Discussions with the School District indicate that there are no capacity issues at this time. - 7.
 Fire and Police Services Clackamas County Fire District No. 1 provides fire protection services in this area.
 The Oregon City Police Department provides police protection.
-Prior to final plat approval, the
+Prior to final plat approval, the applicant will coordinate with Fire District No. 1 to ensure that their standards are met.

-- applicant will coordinate with Fire District No. 1 to ensure that their standards are met. - C. Approval Criteria and Justification for Variances No variances are being requested so these provisions do not apply.
+- C. Approval Criteria and Justification for Variances No variances are being requested so these provisions do not apply.
 Other relevant approval criteria are addressed below in this narrative. - D. Drafts of CC&Rs, maintenance agreements, homeowners association agreements, deeds easements, or reservations of public open spaces not dedicated to the city, and related documents for the subdivision The required documents will be submitted prior to final plat approval. - E. Phasing Not applicable.
-The project will be developed in a single phase. - F. Overall Density The subdivision proposes twenty-five lots for the construction of single family homes.
-The gross site area is 224,198 sq. ft., or 5.15 acres.
-The gross density of development is 4.85 units per acre.
+The project will be developed in a single phase. - F. Overall Density The subdivision proposes nineteen lots for the construction of single family homes.
+The gross site area is 185,147 sq. ft., for a gross density of 4.47 units per acre.